Can Wisteria Cause Subsidence?

 Don't plant wisteria near old pipes or water tanks, septic tank or irrigation systems

 Old pipes and water tanks are prone to leakage.
 The roots of any large plant will reach toward the water source and force their way in through the hole, causing further damage.
-They may follow the pipe into the foundations of the house.
+They may follow the pipe into the house's foundations.

 How can I prevent subsidence caused by wisteria?